gopidesi-chaitanya/nike_landing_page/nike_landing_page-main/README.md

-## Summary
-Dive into the world of Tailwind CSS, build a Nike website, and join top-tier organizations like OpenAI, Shopify, and NASA in building stunning apps effortlessly.
+Created the Nike landing page utilizing HTML, CSS, React, and Tailwind CSS, and enhance the structure and design of the page."